The Gotterdamerung of The Griffin

 In the 1957’s ‘The 7th Voyage of Sinbad‘, Sinbad and Love Affair escape by the skin of their teeth.
 The two monsters that are pursuing them become distracted by one another, forgetting about smaller prey and turning their blood-lust on each other.

-In the 1977’s ‘Sinbad and the Eye of the Tiger‘, Sinbad and the crew make it to the extreme northern realm of Hyperborea.
+In the 1977’s ‘Sinbad and the Eye of the Tiger‘, Sinbad and the crew make it to the extreme Northern realm of Hyperborea.
 Here, they befriend an ancient humanoid and are stalked by a sabertooth tiger.
 The cat and the hominid get into a fight inside some kind of icy pyramid.

 The epic monster battle in 1973’s ‘The Golden Voyage’ is framed in Manichean terms.
 This time, the Crew enjoys a ring-side view of the eternal conflict between the forces of Good and Evil.